 Most property insurance policies include fallen trees as a peril.
 It’s highly recommended you read your policy thoroughly before you attempt to contact insurance or file a claim.
 Your insurance company may act deceptive and utilize confusing verbiage to persuade you into thinking that fallen trees aren’t covered in your policy.

-This is because some insurers want to make a profit from their policyholders.
+Insurers uses these unfair settlement practices so they can make a profit from their policyholders.
 To do this, they will go through leaps and hurdles to dispute, delay or deny coverage.
 In some cases, an insurance company will purposely dodge calls and postpone meetings so they can exhaust the policyholder into paying the costs themselves.
 Insurers who use suspicious and dishonest practices are considered to be acting in bad faith.

 An insurance company is acting in bad faith if they intentionally refuse to uphold their implied or express duties.
 Denying, delaying or disputing a valid claim is considered a bad faith action.
 If you believe your insurance is acting in bad faith, then you can choose to file a claim against them for your losses.

 You can hire experienced legal representation to fight for your coverage rights.
-A trusted insurance lawyer will negotiate with adjusters, third-party insurance companies, collect imperative evidence and litigate in court if necessary.
+A trusted insurance lawyer will negotiate with adjusters, third-party insurance companies, and collect imperative evidence and litigate in court if necessary.
 They can prove your insurance company was acting in bad faith in court and help you recover from your losses.

 What to Do If a Tree Falls on Your House – Visit the official website for the Insurance Information Institute (III), a non-profit dedicated to spreading resources for insurance policyholders.
 Access the site to learn about fallen tree claims, why a tree may fall and if other types of vegetation such as shrubs are covered.